 “There are a lot of critical parameters that you cannot measure at lab-scale,” notes von Weymarn, “because the equipment is not set up like that.
 For a proper measurement, you should be running the production process at least one month continuously, day and night, and a laboratory environment is not made for those kinds of normal industrial operations.
 For me, the proof-of-concept is achieved, if or when the test plant is running perfectly, and the customers love the product.
 Naturally, also the economic feasibility of the concept must be promising.”

 DOING WOOD MORE GOOD

 Come the end, the philosophy driving this entire venture is very simple to summarise in print (but immensely complex to realise in practice).
 At its heart is the understanding that raw materials derived from forests should be used for products that not only create high added value, but are recyclable, sustainable, financially feasible, traceable and ecological.
-There is quiet optimism that the new test plant will be the driver of change to allow new benchmarks to be set in future textile fibre production.
+There is quiet optimism that the new test plant will be the driver of change to allow new benchmarks to be set in future textile fibre production and sustainable textile industry.